jmguerreroh/vision/README.md

 ## Installation

+Probably OpenCV is installed, but it's a good practice to install it as follows.

-Open Ubuntu terminal and follow the next steps:
+Open an Ubuntu terminal and follow the next steps:

 1. Install dependencies:
 ```